View full guide »

 The new amendments also require the court to consider whether there are class actions in other provinces that cover the same subject matter and then decide whether the Ontario action ought to be stayed, bringing Ontario in line with British Columbia, Alberta and Saskatchewan.

-- Discovery process
+- Discovery process if class is certified

 - Trial and appeals